2009 Vancouver gang war: Progress and escalation

 By the end of the first quarter of 2009, more than 20 people had been killed and 40 wounded.
 The Hells Angels had primarily stayed out of the fighting up to this point while the IS gang was busy trying to protect its turf from the resurgent Buttar Gang after police in April 2009 functionally dismantled the rival Sanghera Crime Group after a series of arrests which created a vacuum allowing the Buttar gang to expand its operations and encroaching on the IS for its marijuana monopoly.

-But most of the wounded and killed had been members of the Red Scorpions and UN gangs who were engaged in a brutal tit-for-tat turf war.
+Most of the wounded and killed had been members of the Red Scorpions and UN gangs who were engaged in a brutal tit-for-tat turf war.
 The carnage between the UN and the Red Scorpions was believed to have started with the Surrey Six massacre in October 2007.
 Dozens of other slayings followed, many of them retribution killings and commercial disputes between the UN and the associated members of the Red Scorpions, the Bacon brothers who used to be members of the UN gang.
 But the conflict between these gangs escalated dramatically after the UN gang along with the IS gang decided to move into the cocaine trade, a long domain of the Red Scorpion gang.
 Despite the name, the conflict actually started in late 2007.
 On 8 September 2007 while celebrating a birthday party at the posh Quattro on Fourth restaurant in Kitsilano, two masked gunmen marched up to the window and opened fire at the table where Gurmit Singh Dhak, the co-boss of the Dhak-Duhre group, and his 21-year-old girlfriend were sitting.
 Both Dhak and his girlfriend were wounded in the shooting and had to be taken to the hospital.
 The attack is believed to have been the work of the Independent Soldiers.
 Dhak was not a member of the UN gang, but the Dhak-Duhre group was allied to the UN gang.

 Joushua Hedrick had a been of a Hells Angels puppet gang, known as "the Crew", in Prince George, but had moved in with his mother in Maple Ridge in an attempt to get away from the gangster lifestyle.
 On 11 January 2009, Hedrick vanished with his decomposing corpse being discovered in the Fraser river near Douglas island in Port Coquitlam in August 2009.
 On 20 January 2009, a murder attempt was made against Jamie Bacon.
 Bacon was driving his black Mercedes-Benz SL55 convertible on the South Fraser Way when a SUV pulled alongside him after he stopped for a red light and a group of gunmen opened fire on him.
 Bacon sped away, leading to a wild car chase that ended with Bacon crashing his way into a Keg restaurant.
 On 27 January 2009, Andrew "Drew" Cilliers, a 'respectable' and well liked businessman who also worked as a drug dealer for the Hells Angels, was shot on his driveway of his house shortly after midnight on 27 January 2009.
 Cilliers died on the way to the hospital.